MicrosoftDocs/globalization/globalization/input/korean-ime.md

 1. Open Settings and select **Time & language** > **Language & region**.
 1. Select **Add a language**.
 Select **Korean** from the list and select **Next**.
 1. Consider if you need any of the **Optional language features**.
-If you want to enter Korean text while keeping English as your Windows display language, none of them are necessary.
+If you want to enter Korean text while keeping your current Windows display language, none of them are necessary.
 When you're happy with your choices, select **Install**.

 By default, Korean support is installed with the Microsoft IME which enables you to type Hangul and Hanja.
 You can also use the Microsoft Old Hangul IME which enables you to use jamo that are no longer in common use in modern Hangul.
 To install the Microsoft Old Hangul IME: